constantinevassil/tc-kubernetes-virtualbox-macos/README.md

 ## Using kubeadm to create a cluster

+Kubernetes is hard to install without using third party tools, kubeadm is an official tool for simple deployment.

 * Before you begin
 	1. One or more virtual machines running Ubuntu 16.04+
 	1. 1GB or more of RAM per machine (any less will leave little room for your apps)